 — Overall: 8~9/10

-I have a tendence to not give — high — scores to mangas on beginning, but I can't control myself with VnC, the first chapters showed a great potential, and the universe also has a great potential.
-And all the details already shown on the first chapters deserves that or higher scores, you SHOULD keep attention to every detail, follow my instructions.
+I have a tendence to not give — high — scores to mangas on beginning, but it can't be helped, the first chapters showed a great potential, and the universe also has a great potential.
+And all the fragments already shown on the first chapters deserves that or higher scores, you SHOULD keep attention to every detail, follow my instructions.
 Don't expect fights here as some people I've seen, THIS ISN'T A BATTLE SHOUNEN MANGA.
 Let's gather all the puzzle pieces and see what comes next.

 It looks like VnC will be teaching us life ain't pretty.
 Readers with soft hearts, beware!